 “If you won’t do it, I’ll get one of the Cherubs to.”

-Hermes professions of love were the desires of powerful, selfish god.
-He didn’t care about the woman.
+What she need was distraction, something to take his mind off the woman he professed admire, but his devotion wouldn’t make it past the next coupling.
 She was a vessel, a lustful obsession for him slack his insatiable appetite upon.
 He would use her and abandoned her.

-She glided forward, her body swaying, mesmerizing him.
-Her caressing fingers drew his gaze from her face, down her neck, to the place where her heart thundered.
+She glided toward him.
+Her hips swaying.
+Her caressing fingers drawing his gaze from her face, down her neck, to the place where her heart thundered.
 “Does she make your heart ache?”

 His baby blue eyes stared at her overly abundant, and barely concealed, cleavage.
 “Yes!”